 The Gift shop is beautifully stocked and sells a wide variety of souvenirs, local crafts, prints, fudges and local and historic books.
 If nothing else, we recommend you buy a guide book of the castle.

-Within the ancient walls of the Castle are five museums to be visited at your leisure.
+Within the ancient walls of the Castle are four museums to be visited at your leisure.

 How long does it take to see everything?